 Congress first legislated menu labeling in 2010, with the passage of the Patient Protection and Affordable Care Act ("PPACA").
-This lengthy bill is better known as part of President Obama's sweeping efforts at health care reform.
-Section 4205 of the PPACA mandates that covered restaurants provide nutrition information, and it calls upon the FDA to issue implementing regulations.6 This section falls within a portion of the bill designed to prevent disease.
+This lengthy bill is better known as part of President Obama's sweeping efforts at health care reform, and is known to its detractors as "Obamacare."
+Section 4205 of the PPACA mandates that chain restaurants provide nutrition information, and it calls upon the FDA to issue implementing regulations.
+This section falls within a portion of the bill designed to prevent disease.
+See PPACA Title IV ("Prevention of Chronic Disease and Improving Public Health") Subtitle C ("Creating Healthier Communities").

 The menu labeling law does not cover every business that sells food.
-Rather, § 4205 only covers "restaurant[s] or similar retail food establishment[s]"7-a phrase that the FDA is struggling to define.
-Furthermore, § 4205 does not apply to every "restaurant or similar retail food establishment," but only to those that are "part of a chain with 20 or more locations."
+Rather, Section 4205 covers only "restaurant[s] or similar retail food establishment[s]"-a phrase that the FDA is struggling to define.
+(See below.)
+Furthermore, Section 4205 does not apply to every "restaurant or similar retail food establishment," but only to those that are "part of a chain with 20 or more locations."
+FD&C Act § 403(q)(5)(H)(i).

-The scope of § 4205 is, however, considerably broader than just so-called "fast food" restaurants.
-As long as a restaurant is part of a chain of 20 or more locations, it is covered regardless of the prices charged, the kind of food served, or whether there is table service.
-Neither Congress nor the FDA has identified any restaurant or class of restaurant as serving unhealthy food.
+The scope of Section 4205 is, however, considerably broader than just "fast food" restaurants.
+As long as a restaurant is part of a 20-establishment chain, it is covered regardless of the prices charged, the kind of food served, or whether there is table service.
+FD&C Act § 403(q)(5)(H)(i).

-Section 4205(b) requires covered restaurants to:
+Section 4205(b) requires chain restaurants to: